jundalisay/superblist/content/en/faq.md

  <!-- etc. and that  It.
 Parmenides calls It The One, and the Chinese call It The Tao.
 This is similar to the idea that Descartes and Hegel had, despite them using non-Asian techniques. -->

 {{< l a="Superphysics" >}}
-We found that we are actually **inside** the Supreme Being that they call God, Allah, Jehovah, Yahweh, Brahma, or whatever, and that everything inside it is generated **in real-time**.
+We found that we are actually **inside** the Supreme Being that they call God, Allah, Jehovah, Yahweh, Brahma, or whatever, and that everything inside it is generated **in real-time** through the wave function collapse in Quantum Mechanics.
 This is similar to how a computer can generate anything that it wants in its virtual reality.
 Again this is very different from the Roman or Jewish belief that the universe was pre-created, usually in 7 days.
 {{< /l >}}

 {{< r a="Asker" >}}